 Prior to JCDREAM, Aaron specialized in energy storage, and battery materials such as silicon-based anode materials for lithium ion batteries and nanostructure carbon for ultra capacitors.
 He co-founded EnerG2 and Group14 Technologies, two successful startups in the Seattle area focused on high-performance carbon materials.
 Energ2 has since been acquired by BASF, the largest chemical company worldwide.
 Group14 has successfully raised over $40 million in funding since it was founded in 2015.
 Aaron is an Illinois native, receiving a BS from the University of Illinois Urbana-Champaign before moving to the Seattle area where he earned his PhD in Materials Science from the University of Washington.

-Gary Ivory, General Manager, Douglas PUD
+Gary Ivory, General Manger, Douglas PUD

 Gary Ivory has an Accounting Degree and an MBA from WSU.
 He worked for the Washington State Auditor’s Office before joining Douglas PUD in 1997.
 He worked as the District’s Chief Accountant, Auditor and Treasurer before being named General Manager in July 2017.
 He has held leadership roles in the community with the Bridgeport School Board and Wenatchee Valley Chamber of Commerce.